rachelslaybaugh/python-testing/01-basics.md

 - At the beginning of a new project, tests can be used to help guide the overall architecture of the project.
-- The act of writing tests can help clarify how the software should be perform when you are done.
+- The act of writing tests can help clarify how the software should perform when you are done.
 - In fact, starting to write the tests _before_ you even write the software might be advisable.
 (Such a practice is called _test-driven development_, which we will discuss in greater detail [later in the lesson](09-tdd.html).)